-If you’re almost done or have already finished your major in college and wish to expand career options by pursuing a degree in university, I suggest you research the different pathway partnerships your college offers.
+If you’re almost done or have already finished your major in college and wish to expand your career options by pursuing a university degree, I suggest you research the different pathway partnerships your college offers.

-Keep in mind that continuing education is not the same as starting a major from scratch.
-My point here is that there are different requirements for pathway or transfer students.
+Remember that continuing education is not the same as starting a major from scratch; there are different requirements for pathway or transfer students.

 Inquire and keep track

-Remember, no matter which program you transfer to, make sure you do your research, plan ahead and reach out if you need help or academic advising.
+Although there are more steps to follow during the transfer application process, these are the initial steps you must go through if your considering continuing your education.
+Remember, no matter which program you transfer to, make sure you do your research, plan ahead and reach out if you need help.